creativecomputingcookbook/cookbook-management/src/schema/README.md

 IFrame.
 Should ask for the frame source.

-The `transform` property is intended to validate the URL; it does not need to be implemented yet.
+The `transform` property is intended to validate the URL.
+Three possible transforms:

+* `"youtube"` should check for YouTube iFrame link.
+* `"makecode"` should check for Makecode editor link.
+* `"arduino"` should check for Arduino embed link.

 ### `open_field_list`